 We apply 100% of donations, unless otherwise designated, directly toward local children’s dreams.

 Another way to help is to designate Dreams Come True as the recipient of your Combined Federal Campaign contribution.
-You can find our listing in the Combined Federal Credit brochure under the agency code #65453.
-Or, you can write in Dreams Come True when you give to United Way.
+You can find our listing in the Combined Federal Campaign brochure under the agency code #65453.
+Or, you can write in Dreams Come True when you give to the United Way.

 Contributions may be gifts in the form of merchandise or money.
 You can also choose to give your time by becoming a volunteer.
-We never stop fulfilling dreams, so your contributions are important year-round and in various forms.
+We never stop fulfilling dreams, so your contributions, in any form, are important year-round.

 Dreams Come True is always in search of great volunteers and would love for you to join our “dream team!”
 Interested volunteers must complete a volunteer application and a background check.
-For more information on how you can become a part of our volunteer team, please send an email including your contact information to Andrea@dreamscometrue.org You can also download the volunteer application form here.
+For more information on how you can become a part of our volunteer team, please email Andrea Siracusa your contact information.
+You can also download the volunteer application form here.

-You can help make a dream become a reality by joining in our community campaign.
-Please feel free to visit our exclusive fundraising site to learn how to get involved as an individual, business, or civic group.
+You can help make a child’s dream become a reality by joining in our Dream Campaign.
+Please feel free to visit our Get Involved page to learn how to get involved as an individual, business, or civic group.

 Students and schools wishing to raise money for a child’s dream can do so through our Kids Helping Kids program.
-If you wish to learn more please visit our Kids Helping Kids page or contact us directly at Courtney@dreamscometrue.org.
+If you’d like to learn more about sponsoring a child’s dream, please email Andrea Siracusa.